cloudfoundry/csb-brokerpak-aws/docs/draft-release-notes.md

 - S3: region updates for existing buckets are now blocked by the broker resulting in faster feedback and improved error message.
 - S3: ACL can now be specified on creation/update if the plan does not specify a value for it.
 Previously it was a plan-only input and as such could only be specified in the plan definition.
 - S3: Bucket Ownership controls can now be specified in a plan or on creation/update if the plan does not specify a value for it.
+- S3: Blocking public access to Amazon S3 storage.
+This feature provides settings for buckets to help manage public access to Amazon S3 resources.
+S3 Block Public Access settings override policies and permissions so that it is possible to limit public access to these resources.
 - Beta tag: all service offerings tagged as beta and will not be displayed by default in the marketplace.
 Set the environment variable `GSB_COMPATIBILITY_ENABLE_BETA_SERVICES` to true to enable them.

 ### Fix: